krishaamer/green-filter-research/research/literature/design.md

 -   @baileyMappingActorsArguments2020 shows how the Norwegian government plans to increase salmon production 5x by 2050.
 How can this be sustainable?

--   @vanwassenaerTokenizingCircularityAgrifood2023 Compares use cases
-    for blockchains in enhancing traceability, transparency and cleaning up the supply chain.
-There are several technologies for tracking goods from shipping chain with OriginTrail, including OriginTrail, Bext360, Everledger, Provenance.

--   @millerCitizensReserveBuilding2019 Suku makes supply chains more transparent

 -   @duttaBlockchainTechnologySupply2020 hundreds of paper researching
     blockchain use in supply change operations since 2017.